 - Departmental Research Lecturer, Enterprise and the Environment and Programme Director, Executive Education

-Dr Caitlin McElroy is a Research and Teaching Fellow at the Smith School.
-She holds a BA (with Honours) from the University of Pennsylvania in History and Environmental Studies (2006), an MSc in Nature, Society and Environmental Policy (with Distinction) from the University of Oxford (2007), and a DPhil from the University of Oxford (2012).
-A Clarendon Scholarship supported the DPhil.
+Caitlin holds a BA (with Honours) from the University of Pennsylvania in History and Environmental Studies, an MSc in Nature, Society and Environmental Policy (with Distinction) and a DPhil in economic geography (Clarendon Scholar), both from the University of Oxford.

 Current Graduate Research Students

 Taking Planetary Boundaries Seriously: The Role of Accounting Practices in Corporate Climate Change Mitigation

 Do firms forget about the environment?
 Evidence from publicly listed corporations

 The diffusion of responsible investment discourses and practices: the role and impact of investment consultants

 - Khosla, R., Miranda, N.D., Trotter, P.A., Mazzone, A., Renaldi, R., McElroy, C., Cohen, F., Jani, A., Perera-Salazar, R. and McCulloch, M. (2020) Cooling for sustainable development.
 Nature Sustainability.

 - Lumbroso, D., McElroy, C., Goff, C., Collell, M.R., Petkovsek, G. and Wetton, M. (2019) The potential to reduce the risks posed by tailings dams using satellite-based information.
 International Journal of Disaster Risk Reduction, 38.
 101209.

 - McElroy, C. (2014) Technological dynamics and the resource curse: Between macro-economic policy and local corporate social responsibility (CSR).
 The Extractive Industries and Society, 2(1): 56-63.